Hoyasumii/avengers-endgame/README.md

 [Cut to a shot of Tony on a bed, with Pepper at his side.]

-RHODEY: Bruce gave him a seda
+RHODEY: Bruce gave him a sedat